 The semi-autobiographical Larry David creation is back for a ninth season after a six year hiatus.
 If Curb Your Enthusiasm were a movie franchise, this would be a reboot.
 But the whole Curb crew will return to their familiar roles—even Ted Danson.
 And the theme music is back in all its meme-worthy glory.
-Subscribe to DISH now and get HBO at no cost for a year.
+Subscribe to DISH now and get HBO for three months at no extra charge.
 You can start catching up with Curb Your Enthusiasm right away.

 We’ll never curb our enthusiasm for fall TV.
 Tune in all September and beyond!